mruth8/Multiplicative-Persistence/README.md

 Below is an article describing some methods to look for a number with a multiplicative persistence of more than 11 (the current record holder). http://markdiamond.com.au/download/joous-3-1-1.pdf

-I will be using the GMP as an exercise to search for such a number.
+I will be using the GMP library as an exercise to search for such a number.